fkce/WizFDS/README.md

 **WizFDS is still under development and may include bugs.** However, we count on your help and support!

-**We also assume that you have basic knowladge about FDS software**.
+**We also assume that you have basic knowladge of FDS software**.
 If not start from reading [FDS User Guide](https://github.com/firemodels/fds/releases/download/FDS6.7.0/FDS_User_Guide.pdf).

 ## To get more information:
 1. Visit our official website: https://wizfds.com/